SamSamhuns/yolov5_export_cpu/README.md

 # YOLOv5 CPU Export and OpenVINO Inference

-Documentation on exporting YOLOv5 models for fast CPU inference using Intel's OpenVINO framework (Tested on commits up to August 16, 2021).
+Documentation on exporting YOLOv5 models for fast CPU inference using Intel's OpenVINO framework (Tested on commits up to June 6, 2022).

-**Note: OpenVINO currently only works with commits up to August 16, 2021.
-Commit SHA1 is f3e3f7603fca56e52f3f055d8bbb5847a73e3e78**

 ## Google Colab Conversion